Yes- bread is vegan friendly as long as the ingredients are animal free.

 What Bread Is Not Vegan

-Again, the following breads can be made vegan, but from what we have most commonly seen (or how these breads are traditionally made) they are less likely to be vegan.
+Again, the following breads can be made vegan, but from what I’ve commonly seen (or how these breads are traditionally made) they are less likely to be vegan.

 Check the ingredients list to be sure!